article · Career change into tech

 Who this fits - and who it doesn't

-Supply chain is already a systems-and-data discipline, so the transfer is one of the more natural ones - but keep the honest filter the sellers skip.
+Supply chain is already a systems-and-data discipline, so the transfer is one of the more natural ones - but keep the honest filter the thin guides skip.
 If what wears on you is the spreadsheets, the systems, and the constant exception-handling itself, tech will not fix that, because tech is the same work with different acronyms.
 Separate the two questions: 'is the field growing?' is not 'can I specifically get hired into it?'
 Planners, demand and inventory analysts, and procurement specialists who already work in ERP, WMS, and large datasets have a real head start - and an internal move into your company's supply-chain analytics, ERP, or IT team is often the lowest-risk bridge because your operations knowledge is wanted there.

 The supply-chain-to-tech skill crosswalk